nicholaswilde/recipes/docs/breads/cranberry-orange-bread.md

 Cool in pan for 10 minutes.

+### Step 8

+Prepare glaze by simply whisking together the melted unsalted butter, confectioners' sugar, orange juice and vanilla, then pour glaze over the loaf.
+Allow to set a few minutes, then enjoy!

 !!! note

     If using fresh cranberries, use 2 cups of them and increase the amount of granulated sugar.